Entanglement, Soft Modes, and Celestial Holography: Beyond the Minkowski patch

 To understand this better, we introduce

-Note that $A^{\cs}$ is exact on celestial space and hence \cref{eq:lettuce} is path-independent. \Cref{fig:bacon} shows the field strength of this integrated mode $A^{\csI}$.
-Here, two planar shockwaves along $\nullUnit_1\cdot X =0$ and $\nullUnit_2\cdot X=0$ carry electric field lines in from infinity, which then transfer to the spherical shockwave at $X^2=0$. $A^\cs$ is recovered as
+(which is path-independent, because $A^\cs$ is exact on celestial space).
+The field strength of $A^{\csI}$ is supported on three shockwaves: Two planar shockwaves along $\nullUnit_1\cdot X =0$ and $\nullUnit_2\cdot X=0$ carry electric field lines in from infinity, which then transfer to a spherical shockwave at $X^2=0$.